 Watch the full story from 24Oras.
-The traffic enforcer that sells kakainin in EDSA during his day-off on weekends will receive a promotion.
-The enforcer’s photos and videos are currently viral in social in social media, will be promoted.
+The traffic enforcer that sells kakanin or Filipino delicacies in EDSA during his day-off on weekends will receive a promotion.
+The enforcer’s photos and videos are currently viral in social media.
 This is after the viral photo has reached the radar of Metro Manila Development Authority chairman.

 Based on the video Fernando Gonzalez seemed anxious and shaking while in front of the chairman.
-He probably thought that he will be relieved from his work but to his surprise he received promotion.
+He probably thought that he will be relieved from his work but to his surprise, he received a promotion.

 Watch the video below:

-According to Fernando Gonzalez, he is working part time selling ‘kakanin’ (native delicacies) during off-day to support his son’s education.
-He has two sons; one is already in first year college, and other is in high school.
+According to Fernando Gonzalez, he is working part-time selling ‘kakanin’ (native delicacies) during off-day to support his son’s education.
+He has two sons; one is already first-year in college, and the other is in high school.

-Traffic Enforcer Fernando Gonzalez, 51-year-old, has been an employee of MMDA for 20 years.
+Traffic Enforcer Fernando Gonzalez, 51-year-old, has been an employee of Metro Manila Development Authority (MMDA)for 20 years.
 During the tenure, his record has no stain of whatsoever illegal deeds.
-He added that he doesn’t want to do illegal work like ‘pangongotong’ because he wants his family to be proud of him.He graduated with a degree in Bachelor of Science in Criminology.
+He does not want to do illegal work like ‘pangongotong’ because he wants his family to be proud of him.He graduated with a degree in Bachelor of Science in Criminology.
 Currently, he is receiving P15000 monthly salary as an enforcer.
 Aside from delicacies, their family is planning to sell rags in the coming months.